huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-cloud.md

 <img src="Images/resourcegroupsearch.PNG">

-This will take you to your resource group page and display and existing resource groups that you have access to as well as allow you to create new ones
+This will take you to your resource group page and display any existing resource groups that you have access to as well as allow you to create new ones

 Now click add to make a new resource group